hashobject/perun/README.md

 # perun

-Static site generator using [Boot](http://boot-clj.com/).
+Simple, composable static site generator using [Boot](http://boot-clj.com/).
 Inspired by Boot task model and [Metalsmith](http://www.metalsmith.io/).
-Perun is a collection of plugins/boot tasks that you can chain together and build something custom that suits your needs.
+Perun is a collection of boot tasks/plugins that you can chain together and build something custom that suits your needs.

 ## Plugins